amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 # 1. Abstract
 This paper first solves a buckling beam problem as a classical wave function problem in one dimension.
 Thereafter we extend the problem to quantum mechanics where electrons move in a three dimensional harmonic oscillator potential.
 We solve these problems as an eigenvalue problem with three different methods; the Jacobi method, the bisection method and Armadillos eigenvalue solver.

-Our algorithm for Jacobi is rather inefficient when dealing with matrices larger than 200 x 200, though having an increasing precision when increasing the size(seen in int-points-plot.png).
-The bisection is a really simple and efficient method with a set precision.
-On the other hand it will not find the eigenvectors.
-Compared to Jacobi it was found to be about 530 times faster(0.14 seconds for Bisection and 86 seconds for Jacobi) for a 200 x 200 matrix.
+Our algorithm for Jacobi is rather inefficient when dealing with large matrices, though having an increasing precision when increasing the size(seen in 4.2 Quantum mechanics eigenvalue calculations).
+The bisection method is a simple and efficient method with a set precision.
+Compared to the Jacobi method it was found to be about 530 times faster(0.14 seconds for Bisection and 86 seconds for Jacobi) for a 200 x 200 matrix.

-Scaling of the equations in order to make them dimensionless is an important part of this project.
+Scaling the equations in order to make them dimensionless is an important part of this project.
 One reason is to reduce numerical error(round off) when e.g. adding or subtracting small numbers many times.
 It also makes the behavior of the system more general.

 # 2. Introduction